 If they don’t stop on their own, be sure to stop them and get your questions answered.
 THAT is part of their visit too.

-While your doctor should take the time to answer your questions, it really puts you ahead when you have taken a prenatal class.
+While your healthcare provider should take the time to answer your questions, it really puts you ahead when you have taken a prenatal class.
 You’ll have more insightful questions about your own condition, and you’ll speak their language as they discuss your health with you.
 I think it’s really important, and I’ve decided one of the most open and educational (and fast) classes out there.
 Get you and your partner ready for this experience!

 - About the Author